 Information has been passed on.
-Check that your health care providers know about all medications you’re taking.
-This includes prescription and over-the-counter medications, as well as supplements.
-Also tell them about any allergies you have, such as allergies to medications and to latex.
+Check that your healthcare providers know about all medicines you’re taking.
+This includes prescription and over-the-counter medicines, as well as supplements.
+Also tell them about any allergies you have, such as allergies to medicines and to latex.
 And confirm that they are familiar with your medical history and with the results of any tests you’ve had done.

 A surgical safety checklist will be used.
-The World Health Organization has issued a surgical safety checklist for surgical health care providers to use.
+The World Health Organization (WHO) has issued a surgical safety checklist for surgical healthcare providers to use.
 Also, the American College of Surgeons has issued guidelines for surgical safety.
 You can ask your surgeon if he or she uses these tools to help ensure surgical safety.
-You can find them online at:
+You can find them online.

 When to call your doctor.
 For instance, you should call if you have signs of infection, such as fever.
 Find out what other problems should prompt a call to your doctor.

-Medications.
-Ask about any medications prescribed for you.
-Find out what each medication is called, what it’s for, how often to take it, and if it has any side effects.
-Also ask when you can resume taking your regular medications and whether your new medications and your routine medications with interact.
+Medicine.
+Ask about any medicine prescribed for you.
+Find out what each medicine is called, what it’s for, how often to take it, and if it has any side effects.
+Also ask when you can resume taking your regular medicines and whether your new medicines and your routine medicines might interact.

 Pain management.
 If you have pain, talk to your doctor.
 Learn what you should do to manage it.

 Wound management.
 Ask when you should remove the outside dressing, change dressings, and when you can shower or bathe.
 Ask what signs of infection you should ask for.